ClusterLLM: Large Language Models as a Guide for Text Clustering: Details of Embedders and Fine-tuning

+For all the experiments (including those with or without fine-tuning), we use large version of both Instructor and E5 (i.e. \texttt{hkunlp/instructor-large} \& \texttt{intfloat/e5-large}).
+For Instructor, we use the same or similar prompt as original paper.
+See Table~\ref{tab:prompt_instructor}.

 For fine-tuning, we adopt the same hyper-parameters as in \citep{INSTRUCTOR}, but modify the learning rate to $2e-6$, the maximum gradient steps to $3,840$ for Instructor ($\sim 15$ epochs) and $1,280$ for E5, and batch size to $4$.
+We choose this gradient in the begining of our experiments by observing no performance increase after that on several datasets.
 Training is conducted with a single NVIDIA Quadro RTX 8000 GPU.

-For SCCL-I, we change the maximum token length to $128$ due to the limited compute resource.
-We use the same learning rate $2e-6$ as before and batch size $16$ and evaluate representations with K-means after $200$ iterations.
+For SCCL-I(E), we change the maximum token length to $128$ due to the limited compute resource\footnote{We also tried maximum token length $512$ with smaller batch size, but the performance is not better.}.
+We use the same learning rate $2e-6$ as before for Instructor and $2e-7$ for E5 since we found that the performance is unstable with large learning rate.
+Batch size is set to $16$ and we evaluate representations with K-means after $200$ iterations.
+Also notice that we do not interrupt prompts in Instructor during data augmentation.